alfredongjh/PowerBI-Experiment/README.md

 From the analysis of data usage’s p-Value, we can see that its value is above the normal p-Value threshold.
 This shows that data usage does not significantly impact churn as well.

+## Accuracy of Logistic Regression VS Decision Tree Performance
 ![Logistic Regression Performance](../main/ImageAssets/RapidMinerLogisticRegressionPerf.png)

 ![Decision Tree Performance](../main/ImageAssets/RapidMinerDecisionTreePerf.png)

+The above screenshots show that the Decision Tree’s analysis performance is slightly higher than the Logistic Regression analysis performance (79.11% vs 78.38%).
+The logistic regression analysis sees a slight deterioration to the overall prediction quality.
+Even though it is trendy and slightly more accurate, the decision tree model will be more challenging to interpret and would be a bad fit for this report.
+On the other hand, the logistic regression model enables us to better observe and understand the relationship between the various attributes.
+It does this by providing normalised coefficients (standard coefficients), which the decision tree model lacks.
+These standardised coefficients are useful when theorising the correlations between the data attributes.
+All things considered, this report chooses the logistic regression model as it is comparably easier to interpret and has a better fit.

 # Business Insights and Strategies